-During the financial year ended December 31, 2010, 15 Board meetings were held.
+During the financial year ended December 31, 2011, 21 Board meetings were held and from January 1, 2012 to the date hereof, 4 Board meetings were held.
 In addition, any independent director may at any time request a meeting of solely independent directors.
-The information presented below reflects the Board and Board Committee meetings during the financial year ended December 31, 2010 and attendance of the directors during such time.
+The information presented below reflects the Board and Board Committee meetings held since January 1, 2011 to the date hereof and attendance of the directors during such time.